StoneToken/workflow-engines-load-test/kogito-bpmn-async/README.md

 ### Profiles

-I have added two profiles: infinispan and postgresql or kafka, they shoud be activated as quarkus profiles like
+I have added a few profiles: infinispan, postgresql and kafka, they should be activated as quarkus profiles like

 ```sh
 mvn -Dquarkus-profile=postgresql clean package